 To use the Python transformation in Data Engineering Streaming, you must install Python and the Jep package.
 Because you must install Jep, the Python version that you use must be compatible with Jep.
-You can use one of the following versions of Python:
+To learn about supported version, review the Product Availability Matrix.
+You can find the Product Availability Matrix on Informatica Network: https://network.informatica.com/community/informatica-network/product-availability-matrices/overview